27 Mar Help Your Child Overcome Dyslexia

 Edublox’s Dyslexia Program

-Edublox’s Dyslexia Program aims at addressing the underlying shortcomings that interfere with reading and spelling performance, such as deficient visual processing and poor auditory memory.
+Edublox’s Dyslexia Program consists of Reading Tutor plus a few additional hands-on exercises.
+Reading Tutor aims at addressing the underlying shortcomings that interfere with reading and spelling performance, such as deficient visual processing and poor auditory memory.
 The program also comprises a comprehensive exercise aimed at teaching reading and spelling, and at expanding vocabulary.
+The additional exercises, free of charge, aim at overcoming letters reversals, etc. To implement the program you need to subscribe to Reading Tutor, and then contact [email protected] to gain access to the additional

 The only solution for a problem like dyslexia is to address the causes.
 Until we have done that, the child will continue to struggle.